Explore the breed's characteristics, health, and history — and find trusted breeders

 Trotzdem testen diese Hunde ein Leben lang die Rangordnung aus.
 Wer hier in der Erziehung nachlässig wird oder meint, den Hund verhätscheln zu müssen, wird schnell ein Problem bekommen.
 Die Autorität wird immer wieder mal hinterfragt, weshalb man selbst mental absolut gefestigt und konsequent sein muss.

-The Cao Fila de Sao Miguel is an adaptable dog that adjusts well to various lifestyles.
+The Cao Fila de Sao Miguel is an active dog that needs plenty of exercise and mental stimulation.
 Research the temperament, grooming needs, and space requirements before deciding.

 The average life expectancy of a Cao Fila de Sao Miguel is 12-15 years.
 With proper care and regular vet visits, your dog can live a long, healthy life.